2019 Mercedes-AMG GT 4-Door Coupe gets Edition 1 treatment

 Mercedes-AMG's new super sedan, the GT 4-Door Coupe, is ready for its market launch and to mark the occasion the Affalterbach tuner has revealed a special launch edition.

-Dubbed the Edition 1, the car is based on the GT 4-Door Coupe's range-topping 63 S trim and features exclusive interior and exterior treatments.
+Dubbed the Edition 1, the car is based on the GT 4-Door Coupe's range-topping 63 S model and features exclusive interior and exterior treatments.

-It will be shown to fans this weekend at the 2018 24 Hours of Nürburgring, where several AMG GT3 race cars will compete for glory, ahead of the start of sales in Europe this summer.
-Unfortunately, AMG's sexy fastback sedan isn't due to start sales in the United States until early 2019.
+It will be shown to fans this weekend at the 2018 24 Hours of Nürburgring (where several AMG GT3 race cars will compete), ahead of the start of sales in Europe this summer.
+AMG's sexy fastback sedan isn't due to start sales in the United States until early 2019, however.

 For the exterior, the designers added the GT 4-Door Coupe's available aerodynamics package as well as a racing stripe on the car's flanks.
 There's also the super sexy Graphite Gray Magno paint work and a set of 21-inch forged alloys with black accents.

+The aero package is actually functional, with AMG boasting it both lowers drag and boosts downforce.
+Included in the package is a larger front splitter that works with a series of flaps in the front bumper that close off at high speeds to boost downforce.
+Rounding out the aero package are subtle flics in the front bumper, a more aggressive rear diffuser, and an extended rear wing with manual adjustment for the angle.

-The interior benefits from AMG's most cossetting seats lined in Nappa leather.
+The interior benefits from AMG's most cossetting seats at the front, which come lined in Nappa leather.
 Here, the designers went with a combination of Magma Gray and Black tones accented with yellow contrast stitching.
 They also added matte carbon fiber dash accents and microfiber—with more yellow contrast stitching—on the steering wheel.

-AMG plans to stagger the launch of the GT 4-Door Coupe in the U.S. Arriving in early 2019 will be the 63 and 63 S V-8 models and by the middle of that year we'll see the 53 mild-hybrid model join the fold.
+AMG plans to stagger the launch of the GT 4-Door Coupe in the U.S. Arriving in early 2019 will be the 63 and 63 S V-8 models and by the middle of that year we'll see the 53 mild-hybrid inline-6 model join the fold.

 Email This Page